 In 1657, the church was burnt by the Brandenburg army, as a result of which the vaults of the central nave and the western gable collapsed.
 Rebuilt in the following years, it was also enlarged with a Baroque tower.
 However, it was demolished in 1745 as it was in danger of collapsing.
 The year 1771 brought another war damages during the attack of the Bar Confederates on the city occupied by the Russians, as a result of which the vault of the northern aisle collapsed.
 In the years 1925-1929, another tower was erected during a thorough renovation of the church.
 The fourth aisle was also added to the nave of the church from the south.
 During the fighting in 1945, the church was seriously damaged, but the reconstruction in 1949-1954 restored the temple to its late Gothic forms.

 Inside, the facades of the central nave in both parts of the church was articulated identically with prominent lesenes with bevelled edges, hung on decorative, early modern consoles and topped with a cornice.
-In the nave they were on the forefronts of the pillars, while in the presbytery they were mounted on special wall pillars, which formed high, semi-circular or slightly pointed recesses reaching the zone of vaults.
+In the nave they were on the forefronts of the pillars, while in the chancel they were mounted on special wall pillars, which formed high, semi-circular or slightly pointed recesses reaching the zone of vaults.
 It was only in these recesses that proper inter-nave arcades were placed, lower and narrower than in the nave, and additionally arranged asymmetrically with respect to the axis of the above high recesses.
 For a change, the walls of the aisles remained smooth and undivided everywhere, except for the wall pillars that form the arcades in some bays.

-Originally above the aisles were stellar vaults, four-pointed in the presbytery, eight-pointed in the central nave, except for the eastern bay of the southern aisle where the net vault was placed. (similar to that used in the St. Adalbert’s church in Poznań) The late Gothic vaults in the central nave of the presbytery and the nave are unknown.
+Originally above the aisles were stellar vaults, four-pointed in the chancel, eight-pointed in the central nave, except for the eastern bay of the southern aisle where the net vault was placed. (similar to that used in the St. Adalbert’s church in Poznań) The late Gothic vaults in the central aisle of the chancel and the nave are unknown.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.